Azure/azureml-examples/CONTRIBUTING.md

 #### Adding a new example

-An example consists of the control plane definition, currently written as a Python script, and user code, which is often Python.
+An example consists of the job definition, currently written as a Python script, and user code, which is often Python.

 Checklist:

-- [ ] add cloud code under `examples/`
+- [ ] add job definition under `examples/`
 - [ ] add user code, preserving any licensing information, under `code/`
 - [ ] run `readme.py`
 - [ ] test